Butterfly Fish (novel)

-Butterfly Fish is a 2015 novel by Nigerian writer Irenosen Okojie.
-It was published by Jacaranda Books.
+Butterfly Fish is the 2015 debut novel of Nigerian writer Irenosen Okojie.
+It was published by Jacaranda Books, winning the Betty Trask Prize in 2016.

 Plot summary

 The novel focuses on Joy, a Nigerian London-based photographer who lives with her mother.
 As the novel progresses, Joy's mother dies leaving her with the family inheritance which includes her grandfather's journal and a bronze from Benin Kingdom, she is tasked grieving for her dead mother and finding her family secrets.